 Why Full Arch Implants?
 Full-arch dental implants are a solution for patients who are missing most or all of their teeth and want to rebuild their entire set of teeth for better function and appearance, and as an option besides traditional dentures, which can cause problems slipping and getting cleaned properly.
-Nashville Center for Aesthetic Dentistry – Dr. Dennis Wells can help you get the information you need to make an informed decision on full arch implants as opposed to dentures.
+Nashville Aesthetic Dentistry – Dennis J. Wells, DDS – Dr. Dennis Wells can help you get the information you need to make an informed decision on full arch implants as opposed to dentures.

 The Procedure Implants are placed through a series of visits over a few months.
 The first goal is to install several titanium “screw” implants into the jawbone to act as anchors for the replacement “teeth.”
 This initial task may be performed on the upper, lower arch, or both.
 Your dentist will ultimately determine the ideal placement and number of implants for each individual patient.